gaehlerm/SoftwareEngineering/README.md

 ## Entropy

 Entropy is the physical law of disorder.
-The second law of thermodynamics states that entropy, or disorder, will always increase.
+The second law of thermodynamics states that entropy will always increase.
 Fighting entropy is a challenging task.
 It is like cleaning up your room every week.
 If you don't clean your room, it will become dirty, and you won't be able to find your stuff anymore.

 In software engineering, we have a very similar phenomenon, and it has very severe consequences.
 As we write code, more disorder is created.
 On the one hand, this is very natural as a growing code base automatically attracts more disorder.
 There is simply more stuff around that you have to take care of.
 On the other hand, this disorder is also man-made.
 The entropy only grows significantly if you allow it to.
 You have to fight entropy in your code the same way you fight entropy in your bedroom.
 You have to clean up regularly.
 You have to sort all your belongings.
 You have to throw away things that you don't really need or that are duplicated.
 This will take time and effort.
 But such is life.
 You don't get a well-paid job in IT without doing the dirty work as well.
 What you have to do is explained in the chapter on refactoring.